taibaik/SCALABLE-WORKSHOP1/ride-service/README.md

 These services form the foundational backend of our ride-sharing application, developed with a focus on scalability, modularity, and maintainability.
 Performance is optimized using Redis caching, with each component fully containerized with Docker and communicating over RESTful APIs.

 ---

 ## 🏗️ Architecture Highlights

 Our system consists of multiple microservices:

-- **🧍 User Service** – Manages user registration, login, and profiles.
+- **🧍 User Service**
+  -	Manages user registration and profile retrieval.
+  -	Assigns a unique ID to each user upon registration.

 - **🚕 Ride Service** – Handles ride creation, ride status, and ride listings.
 - **💸 Payment Service** – Simulates payment confirmation and transaction logging.
 - **🧠 Redis Caching** – Used across services for faster data retrieval.